joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

  4. Click on **Definitions **_(besides the Get Started link)_
  5. **Select** your Application **definition**
  6. Click on: **+Add**
- 7. **Enter** in your **version number**, this will increment and grow as you adjust and troubleshoot your application, I recommend starting with 0.0.1, then working your way up.
+ 7. **Enter** in your **version number**, and this will increment and grow as you adjust and troubleshoot your application; I recommend starting with 0.0.1 then working your way up.
  8. Select your **Region**
  9. Now we need to select our source application package _(you can enter in your blob URL if you know it)_, we haven't uploaded it to our storage account yet, so we will select **Browse**
 10. **Select** your **Storage account**